chammock/chammock.dev/content/posts/aws-apigw-multi-region-iam-auth.md

 ]
 +++

+> **Update 11/11/22** This information was only tested and confirmed on an API Gateway of type `REST`.
+Unfortunitly, as of today, it was confirmed that this method does not work with API Gateways of type `HTTP`.

 As you already know AWS API Gateway has the ability to secure your APIs using [IAM or Custom authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html).
 With IAM auth, your caller will create and sign the request using [AWS SigV4](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html).
 AWS then takes and verifies that signature before allowing or denying access to your API Gateway.
 But what about when your API Gateway is deployed in multiple regions?